pushex-project/pushex/README.md

-# PushEx
+# Push.ex

-PushEx is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.
+Push.ex is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.

-PushEx is currently in a pre-release stage as requirements of full release are being met (tests, documentation, load testing).
+Push.ex is currently in a pre-release stage as requirements of full release are being met (tests, documentation, load testing).

 ## Features